PyMoDAQ/PyMoDAQ/docs/src/extensions_folder/bayesian.rst

 :numref:`bayesian_gui_fig` shows the GUI of the Bayesian Optimisation extension.
 It consists of three panels:

-* Settings (left): allow configuration of the model, the search bounds, the acquisition function, selection of which detector and actuators will `participate` to the optimisation.
+* Settings (left): allow selection of which detector and actuators will `participate` to the optimisation, configuration of the model, defining the search bounds, selecting the acquisition function, the stopping criteria...
 * Observable (middle): here will be plotted the evolution of the result of the optimisation.
 On the top, the best reached target value will be plotted.
 On the bottom, the coordinates (value) of the input parameters that gave the best reached target will be plotted.